panzerdp/dmitripavlutin.com/posts/064-template-strings/index.md

 Don't overcomplicate the string literal.
 If the template string uses complex expressions, try to introduce intermediate variables to store the expressions before putting them into placeholders.

 As soon as you need a value inserted into a string literal, the template string is the way to go.

+*Do you have any questions about template strings in JavaScript?*